 In what follows, we rely on a basic acquaintance with the ASP system \clingo~\citep{PotasscoUserGuide}.
-We outline specialized concepts as they are introduced throughout the text.
-We show below how easily our approach is implemented via \clingo's meta encoding framework.
-This serves us as a blueprint for a more sophisticated future implementation. \Clingo\ allows for reifying a ground logic program in terms of facts, which can then be (re)interpreted by a meta encoding.
+We show below how easily our approach is implemented via \clingo's meta-encoding framework.
+This serves us as a blueprint for a more sophisticated future implementation.

+However, before delving into details, we give in Figure~\ref{fig:workflow} an overview of our framework and its workflows.

+File names depicted in the diagram correspond to those introduced in the listings of this section.
+Nodes with a green background represent user-provided input programs, illustrated here by the dentist example, whereas solver nodes are distinguished by a purple double border.
+The blue nodes denote the meta-encodings used for the translation, some of which are shared by both approaches, while the \HTC-specific pipeline is explicitly highlighted with blue arrows.
+All presented encodings, as well as our evaluation results, are publicly available at \url{https://github.com/potassco/memelingo}.

+\Clingo\ allows for reifying a ground logic program in terms of facts, which can then be (re)interpreted by a meta-encoding.
 The result of another grounding is then channeled to the respective back-end, in our case a regular or hybrid ASP solver, respectively.
 Though, for brevity, we must refer to~\citep{karoscwa21a} for details, we mention that a reified ground program is represented by instances of predicates \lstinline{atom_tuple}, \lstinline{literal_tuple}, \lstinline{rule}, \lstinline{output}, etc. \footnote{Below we draw upon the symbol table, captured by \lstinline{output/2}, for extracting syntactic entities.}

-\lstinputlisting[caption={Metric logic program for dentist example (\texttt{dentist.lp})},label={prg:dentist},language=clingos]{dentist.lp} Listing~\ref{prg:dentist} uses the dentist example (leaving out the representation of Table~\ref{table:dentist} in terms of \lstinline{distance/3}) to illustrate a metric logic program.
-This input program is then reified and interpreted by the corresponding meta encodings.
+\lstinputlisting[caption={Metric logic program for dentist example (\texttt{dentist.lp})},label={prg:dentist},language=clingos]{encodings/dentist.lp} Listing~\ref{prg:dentist} uses the dentist example (leaving out the representation of Table~\ref{table:dentist} in terms of \lstinline{distance/3}) to illustrate a metric logic program.
+This input program is then reified and interpreted by the corresponding meta-encodings.
 For simplicity, we assume that each rule is implicitly in the scope of an always operator \alwaysF.
-Moreover, included temporal operators and their comprised atoms are exempt from simplifications during grounding.\footnote{In meta encodings, this is done by adding corresponding \lstinline{#external} directives.} We use predicate \lstinline{next/2} for the metric next operator.
+Moreover, included temporal operators and their comprised atoms are exempt from simplifications during grounding.\footnote{In meta-encodings, this is done by adding corresponding \lstinline{#external} directives.} We use predicate \lstinline{next/2} for the metric next operator.
 As an example, consider the instance of Line~\ref{ex:dentist:eit:code} for moving from $\toffice$ to $\thome$, viz.\ the counterpart of~\eqref{ex:dentist:eit:translated}.